 Brent crude hit its highest point in eight months on Monday as Iran halted exports to British and French companies ahead of a European Union embargo.

 Over the past month fears of supply disruption in Iran and upbeat economic data from the world’s largest oil user, the United States, have helped to raise oil prices, including that of Brent, which is sourced from the North Sea.
+The combination of factors driving demand took the price to $121.15 a barrel during Monday morning trading — a level not seen since mid-June last year.

 Opec’s second-largest producer, Iran, stopped oil sales to British and French companies on Sunday, retaliating against tightening EU sanctions imposed over its disputed nuclear programme.

 European oil buyers had already made big cuts in purchases from Iran in recent months, ahead of sanctions.
-Although the move is unlikely to have a large effect on oil refiners in the United Kingdom—they source less than 1% of their oil from Iran - it remains emotive in oil markets.
+Although the move is unlikely to have a large effect on oil refiners in the United Kingdom — they source less than 1% of their oil from Iran – it remains emotive in oil markets.

 “This is supply related so it had a psychological impact,” said Ken Hasegawa, a commodity sales manager at Newedge Japan.